FOCUS faces probation for alcohol-related incidents last fall - The Tufts Daily

 Golia explained that the status of “probation” for a student organization is similar to that of individual students placed on academic probation at Tufts on account of failing to achieve a certain GPA.

 “It’s a level of disciplinary sanction based on something that happened for a group,” he said.
-“It’s more [or less] the same thing–violating policies that come up.”
+“It’s more [or less] the same thing — violating policies that come up.”

 However, Golia said the consequences for a larger group were not as clear-cut as those for students placed on probation, because organizations are not put on probation as frequently as individual students are.